mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 no need to use preprocessor macros.
 Users should be able to easily extend provided systems with custom dimensions, quantities, and units.

+## Low standardization cost

+The set of entities required for standardization should be limited to the bare minimum.

+Derived units should not require separate library types but should be obtained through the composition of predefined named units.
+Units should not be associated with User-Defined Literals (UDLs), as it is the case of `std::chrono::duration`.
+UDLs do not compose, have very limited scope and functionality, and are expensive to standardize.

+There should be no preprocessor macros in the user interface.

+Most proposed features (besides text output) should be possible to be standardized as a freestanding part of the C++ standard library.

 # Look and Feel